-POFT 1380 Cooperative Education-Administrative Assistant/Secretarial Science, General (3)
+POFT 1380 Cooperative Education-Administrative Assistant/Secretarial Science, General (3) (This is a WECM course number, Former course prefix/pumber.

 (This is a WECM course number.
 Former course prefix/number OFCT 7471.)

 Career related activities encountered in the student's area of specialization offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.
 (1 Lec., 20 Ext.)